hashicorp/terraform-provider-google/website/docs/r/google_service_account.html.markdown

 The following arguments are supported:

+* `project` - (Required) The ID of the project that the service account will be created in.
+    Defaults to the provider project configuration.

 * `account_id` - (Required) The account id that is used to generate the service account email address and a stable unique id.
 It is unique within a project, must be 6-30 characters long, and match the regular expression `[a-z]([-a-z0-9]*[a-z0-9])`